Collaborating for Economic Growth

 Yellow text on green background.
 Text reads, Knowledge.
 Innovation.
 Impact.

-For more information about the IEP designation process or how to get involved, contact Tina Guldberg:
+To learn more about the IEP designation or how to get involved, contact Tina Guldberg:

 Tina Guldberg